chinthu111/dummy/README.md

-What the scenario means
+Low Latency + Intermittent Connectivity (Mobile Node Simulation) 🔹 What the scenario means
-This scenario emulates a satellite or long-range link between two assets, where:
+This scenario emulates a mobile asset (e.g., drone, vehicle, or field unit) that has a good quality connection when in range, but frequently disconnects and reconnects due to movement or unstable radio coverage.

-The connection is stable, but
+Unlike high latency links, this connection is fast when active, but unreliable.

-The latency is very high (due to long distances),

-The bandwidth is limited, and

-There is light packet loss.

-This type of environment is typical in remote operations where assets communicate over satellite or HF radios.

 🔹 How to simulate it
-Apply the following network impairments on the DDIL router between Asset 1 and Asset 2:
+Keep baseline latency low (e.g., 100ms), but simulate link loss periodically by disconnecting and reconnecting the asset from its network:

 bash
 Copy
 Edit
-# On the DDIL router (eth interfaces linked to Asset 1 and 2):
-tc qdisc add dev eth1 root netem delay 1500ms 300ms distribution normal rate 128kbit loss 3%
+# Simulate link loss for 30 seconds every few minutes
+docker network disconnect net-asset3 asset3-comsgateway
+sleep 30
+docker network connect net-asset3 asset3-comsgateway
+Optionally, you can use tc loss and delay before/after to simulate signal degradation:

+bash
+Copy
+Edit
-tc qdisc add dev eth2 root netem delay 1500ms 300ms distribution normal rate 128kbit loss 3%
+tc qdisc add dev ethX root netem delay 100ms loss 2%
-delay: 1500ms RTT (simulates satellite delay)

-jitter: ±300ms

-rate: 128kbps bandwidth cap

-loss: 3% random packet loss

-🔹 What you're testing (Mapped to ISD Characteristics) ISD Characteristic Category	What We're Testing in This Scenario Time Behavior	- Write-to-Listen Latency (End-to-End)
+🔹 What you're testing (Mapped to ISD Characteristics) ISD Characteristic Category	What We're Testing
-- Resolver Execution Time
+Time Behavior	- Reconnection latency
+- Resume time for sync and listeners
-- Sync Latency (eventual and strong)
+Sync Behavior	- Sync consistency after disconnection
+- State catch-up timing
-Resource Utilization	- CPU usage during constrained sync
+Resource Utilization	- CPU/memory spikes during resync System Availability	- Listen reliability after reconnect
-- Memory usage when buffering messages
-Sync Behavior	- Stability of COMS Gateway in slow environments
-- Zenoh queue behavior
-Capacity / Performance	- Throughput impact under bandwidth limits
-- GraphQL request timeout behavior
+- Application resilience

 🔹 What’s the network setup
-All assets are running as Docker containers on a single Ubuntu VM
+Asset 3 is running in a Docker container on Ubuntu VM

-A dedicated DDIL router container connects Asset 1 and Asset 2 via isolated Docker bridge networks

-Only the link between Asset 1 and Asset 2 is degraded
+Asset 3 is intermittently disconnected from the DDIL router

+COMS Gateway uses known IPs — sync must resume after reconnect

 markdown
 Copy